marcelinollano/actions/readme.md

 ## Dokku

 Deploys the code using `dokku`.
-How to setup:
+How to install:

 1. Add the following secrets in `https://github.com/<user>/<repo>/settings/secrets`: